Take the Scenic Detour 🛣

 The Louvre is open from 9-6 Wednesday through Monday, and is CLOSED ON TUESDAYS.

 There are many tours to choose from – private tours, small group tours, and tours of varying lengths.
-If you only have 3-4 hours, I suggest taking the highlights tour that lasts about an hour and a half, and then if you have any extra time at the end you can continue on your own.
+If you only have 3-4 hours, I suggest taking the highlights tour that lasts about two hours, and then if you have any extra time at the end you can continue on your own, return to something you saw on the tour, or explore to your heart’s content knowing you’ve already seen the must-sees.

 Make sure to use the bathroom before you start your tour.
 Your guide should give you time to do this.
 The restrooms are located on the ground floor across the open space from the spiral staircase.